CandidContributions/CanConUmbrackathon-2020/README.md

 ## Your Hackathon Aims

 If your aim is to earn an _official_ Hacktoberfest t-shirt, or get a tree planted, you will need to make *four* pull requests to repositories that are labeled with the `hacktoberfest` topic.
 If you want to achieve the _Umbraco_ Hacktoberfest challenge then you need to make *one* pull request to any of the places that we have listed for you.
 But don't feel obliged to work on things suggested, what you do is really up to you!

+## Contributing to the Guestbook

+Please add a new markdown file with the following information:

+NAME: (your name)

+OUR: (your our profile link if you have one e.g. https://our.umbraco.com/members/lottepitcher/)

+LOCATION: (your general location if you are happy to share it)

+STATUS: (what you're up to/want to be up to)